Goal

 If the image’s meaning is not conveyed through the title or some other text alternative, not only is its meaning lost, but a screen reader will either ignore it or replace it with a string of garbage text as a result.
 See Writing for Screen Readers for an example.

-The SVG title element provides a text alternative for the icon.
+The <title> element provides a text alternative for the image.

 How to implement

-this is the space where you describe the purpose or intent of the image.
-Depending on what software you used to create the SVG, you may need to move the title to directly under the SVG tag.
+Ensure that the first child of the <svg> is a <title> containing the alternative text for the image.
+Depending on what software you used to create the SVG, you may need to move the title to directly under the <svg> tag.

-This may be read aloud to customers on screen readers, so work with your Writer for an appropriate title.
-Many applications default to either the file name or the layer name, neither of which are appropriate alt text.
+Work with your Writer for an appropriate title.
+If you don’t provide the alt text, Many applications will default to either the file name or the layer name, neither of which are useful to your end user.

 How to test